 At 161.9 x 76.4 x 8.8 mm it’s going to stretch most pockets, but its heft makes it feel totally premium.
 A larger 4000mAh battery, up from 3300mAh, is the main cause for the weight increase.
 If there's something we don't might extra weight for, it's longer battery life.

 The phone feels even more luxurious than the Note 8, with grippier metallic edges to the chassis and a better oleophobic coating to the back of the device meaning noticeably fewer fingerprint smudges though it still gets pretty greasy back there.

 It's interesting to note (ha) that Samsung continues to buck two major trends in the phone world.
-The Note 9 has a headphone jack but doesn't have a notch in the screen compared to the iPhone X and many other Android phones this year.
+The Note 9 has a headphone jack but doesn't have a notch in the screen compared to the iPhone XS and many other Android phones at the moment.

 We're very happy with both these things and hopefully signals that notches are not always necessary, seeing as Samsung can deal so elegantly without them.

 Its sides are graced by a speaker, USB-C port, S-Pen silo, volume and power keys and a pesky, unmappable Bixby button.